Menu

 Having mastered the reading technique, a student may correctly read a new, previously unknown word but not know its meaning.
 Alternatively, they may read a text with excellent pronunciation but struggle to provide an adequate translation.
 While the meaning of individual words can be found in dictionaries, understanding the meaning of sentences and texts requires understanding sentence structures, considering context, and other factors.
 The semantic aspect of reading will be the subject of another article.

-In conclusion, I'll answer a question that parents often ask: How long will it take for a child to learn to read in English?
+I'll answer a question that parents often ask: How long will it take for a child to learn to read in English?
 To complete all the necessary stages of the program, it will take approximately 10-15 lessons.
 However, the speed of progress through each stage will depend on the child's language learning abilities and the frequency of lessons.
 For example, one student began reading short words as early as the first lesson, while another needed 5-7 sessions to master the alphabet and only a small selection of short words.
 In any case, it's crucial to support the student at every stage of learning, praising even the smallest achievements.
 This boosts their confidence and motivation to learn, ultimately enhancing effectiveness!
 I wish you enjoyable learning as you embark on reading in English!

 Before starting the course, we offer a 20-minute trial lesson where you can meet the teacher, choose the right course, and outline your learning plan.